 PRC Section 4291 defines and describes mandatory fire protection measures and responsibilities for maintaining defensible space that apply to all property within the SRA in California.
 Per GC § 51182, defensible space regulations also apply to all property in the VHFHSZ within the Local Responsibility Area (LRA).
 The defensible space requirements generally include, but are not limited to, the following:

-- 100 feet of vegetation clearance ("defensible space") around homes - May require extension of clearance past property lines - May require extension of clearance as needed for insurance - Removal of dead/dying vegetation - Vegetation removal around chimneys/stovepipes - Exemptions and exceptions from code - Updating public access to code requirements
+- 100 feet minimum of vegetation management ("defensible space") around homes - Removal of dead/dying vegetation - Vegetation removal around chimneys/stovepipes